Bankruptcy Exemptions: Schedule C

-In Part 1 of Schedule C, you will notice that the document requires that you select a box if you are claiming exemptions pursuant to 11 U.S.C. section 522(b)(2) or 11 U.S.C. section 522(b)(3).
+In Part 1 of Schedule C, you will notice that the document requires that you select a box indicating whether you are claiming exemptions pursuant to 11 U.S.C. section 522(b)(2) or 11 U.S.C. section 522(b)(3).
 If you choose state law exemptions, select 522(b)(3); section 522(b)(2) indicates that you have chosen federal law exemptions.
-Some states do not allow you to choose federal law exemptions.
-Consult with a bankruptcy lawyer to determine if this is the case in your state of residence.

 Part 1, Question 2

-You will also state the amount that is the current value of the portion of the property that you own.
+You will also state the current value of the portion of the property that you own.
 You can choose to list a specific amount.
-For example, in California, section 703.140(b)(3) allows resident to claim up of $550 per item.
-Thus, in that example, you would put $550 in the blank for the value.
+For example, in California, section 703.140(b)(3) allows residents to claim up to $600 per item for household goods and furnishings.
+Thus, in that example, you would put $600 in the blank for the value.
 As an alternative, you can choose to say that you are claiming 100% of the fair market value, up to any limits listed in the applicable exemptions statute you are using.

-In this blank you will put the specific code section that provides for the exemption.
+Another column asks for specific laws that allow exemption.
+In this blank, you will put the specific code section that allows the exemption.
 For example, in California, you would cite California Code of Civil Procedure section 703.140(b)(3) for exemptions in household goods and clothing.
 Each state has its own set of exemptions, and there are also exemptions contained in the bankruptcy code and in other federal statutes.

 Part 1, Question 3

-Question 3 asks about whether you are claiming an exemption in your homestead of more than a certain amount (which adjusts every three years), and whether you acquired the property more than 1,215 days before you filed the bankruptcy case.
+Question 3 asks whether you are claiming a homestead exemption of more than a certain amount (which adjusts every three years) and whether you acquired the property more than 1,215 days before filing the bankruptcy case.
 You are limited to a homestead exemption of a certain maximum amount if you obtained the homestead relatively recently.
-This is to prevent filers from converting non-exempt assets into cash and using that cash to purchase an expensive property not long before filing bankruptcy.
+The current maximum is $170,350.
+This prevents filers from converting non-exempt assets into cash and using that cash to purchase an expensive property not long before filing bankruptcy.